bulentgercek/woocommerce-iyzico-plugin-for-submerchant/README.md

-# woocommerce-plugin-for-submerchant
+# Woocommerce iyzico Plugin With Sub Merchant Support
-Edited version of iyzico's woocommerce plugin for submerchant.
+Edited version of iyzico's woocommerce plugin with submerchant support.
+By Bulent Gercek